emilystamm/weakly-primes/README.md

 This algorithm uses simple operations (addition, multiplication, exponentiation, and modular congruences) to determine if a number is weakly prime, making it much more efficient.
 Note one should use an efficient prime test for the isprime function - we use the sympy isprime.

+This algorithm was used as part of 2018 undergraduate thesis to collect numerical evidence on the proportion of weakly primes across bases.
+See An_Investigation_of_Nearly__Weakly_Primes_and_Related_Sieve_Formulations_Paper.pdf.